j0lib0is/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+   Answer: A class component must be extended from React.Component and include a render method.
+Lifecycle methods such as componentDidMount can also be used within a class component to provide granular control over what happens at those stages.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?
+   Answer: componentWillMount gets called during the initial mounting phase of the lifecycle. componentDidUpdate gets called anytime state or props changes.

 3. Define stateful logic.
+   Answer: Stateful logic refers to how we hold and manipulate the data that we receive.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+   Answer: Arrange, Act and Assert.
+During the Arrange phase you're rendering what you want to test.
+During the Act stage you're defining and manipulating the elements you want to test and during the Assert phase you're defining the expected output.